fralken/sbt-swagger-codegen/README.md

 ## Dependencies

 - scala version 2.11.X
-- play-sbt-plugin 2.4.4
+- play-sbt-plugin 2.5.3
-- play-json 2.4.4
+- play-json 2.5.3
-- joda-time 2.7
-- joda-convert 1.7
-- play-ws 2.4.4 (only if you use client)
+- play-ws 2.5.3 (only if you use client)

 ### Limitations

-At the moment the project is developed to fullfill some internal projects needs, do not expect this to cover all the corner cases of the Swagger-Spec(i.e. some primitive types in body req or resp).
+At the moment the project is developed to fullfill some internal projects needs, do not expect this to cover all the corner cases of the Swagger-Spec (i.e. some primitive types in body req or resp).
 Model objects must have less than 22 parameters and could fail with circular referencies(due to the Play Json macro limitaion).

 ## The road ahead